 Part of the joy of writing personal notes is the enticing array of beautiful handmade papers available from artists and stationers.
-In my writing, I’ve explored connection from lots of angles, but a recent online acquaintance has helped me connect with the earliest history of paper.
-I “met” John Gaudet on Google+.
-I happened to see and comment on a post he made about the history of paper.
-John is so unusual, I created a whole new Google+ Circle to put him in called “Interesting People.”
-Here’s John’s bio from Field of Reeds:
+In my writing, I’ve explored connection from lots of angles, but an online acquaintance with Dr. John Gaudet has helped me connect with the earliest history of paper.
+Here’s John’s bio from his website Field of Reeds:

-My conversation with John on Google+ below illustrates the fun connections I’ve made with interesting people online.
-In this case, John posted an image (see below) titled “The History of Paper.”
-The image shows a photo of a woman reading an ancient papyrus scroll across her lap and unrolled onto the floor at her feet.
-Other pictures show a papyrus paper fragment of Plato’s Republic dating back to ancient Egypt; and still another shows a piece of Japanese scroll made with Chinese paper from pulp dating back to 1193.
+My path first crossed several years ago with John’s when he posted an image on Google+ titled “The History of Paper,” showing a woman reading an ancient papyrus scroll across her lap and unrolled onto the floor at her feet.
+Other pictures show a papyrus paper fragment of Plato’s Republic dating back to ancient Egypt; another shows a piece of Japanese scroll made with Chinese paper from pulp dating back to 1193.
+Below is our online conversation.

 Elizabeth Cottrell: “Amazing to realize what trouble people went to in ancient times to write a letter.
 Now, when it’s so easy, we can’t get folks to put pen to paper.
 I’m trying to change that, but it’s an uphill climb…”